Annual bluegrass in turf. Photo: Betty Marose

 Cool, moist conditions; compacted soil; it spreads quickly in thin turf areas and along edges such as driveways and sidewalks (which tend to have compacted soil).

 Identification is often easily done by observing the clumping growth habit and seed head appearance.
 The grass blades have a boat-shaped tip.
 A more technical key characteristic is observing the size of the ligule, which is a membranous growth between the stem and leaf blade.

 Maintain healthy, dense turf that can compete and prevent weed establishment.
 Avoid overwatering and applying too much nitrogen fertilizer.
-Aerate to reduce soil compaction.
+Core aerate in the fall to reduce soil compaction.

-Hand pulling or using an appropriate weeding tool are the primary means of mechanical weed control in lawns.
-Clumps can also be dug out.
+Hand pulling or using an appropriate weeding tool making sure you remove the roots are the primary means of mechanical weed control in lawns.
+Clumps can also be dugout.
 This is a viable option at the beginning of an infestation and on young weeds.
 Hand pulling when the soil is moist makes the task easier.
-Weeds with tap roots like dandelions or have a basal rosette (leaves clustered close to the ground) like plantain are easier to pull than weeds such as Bermudagrass (wiregrass) or creeping Charlie (ground ivy) that spread with stolons or creeping stems that root along the ground.

 Seeds germinate in late summer to early September.
 Control with a preemergent lawn herbicide applied in mid-August/early September before the seeds germinate (sowing grass seed will not be possible).
 Some crabgrass preemergent products are also labeled for Poa annua so check the label.
 Annual bluegrass research shows that the plant is becoming resistant to the preemergent Barricade (Prodiamine).
 Check the labels of Dimension (Dithiopyr) and Halts (Pendimethalin) for information on Poa annua control.